Flexible Retort Pouch Defects Manual - Identification and Classification

 In some cases a clear layer, to permit viewing of the product, replaces the foil layer.
 The materials of choice are generally SARAN® (PVDC), EVOH or nylon.
 While these plastics are good barriers to oxygen molecules, they are not complete barriers, and therefore the shelf life of the container is reduced substantially.

 2.4 Types of Pouches

 2.4.1 Pre-formed Pouches

-The pre-formed retort pouch, which is the type most commonly used by the food processor, has three sides already sealed by the retort pouch manufacturer.
+The most commonly used pouch is the pre-formed retort pouch, which has three sides that are pre-sealed by the retort pouch manufacturer.